 In July 2004, we acquired certain identifiable assets of FaceTime Communications, Inc. The transaction transferred certain existing customer contracts of FaceTime to us.
 The purchase price was based in part on future revenue generated by us from the former FaceTime client base.
-As of September 30, 2004, we incurred total transaction costs of approximately \$394,000, including the initial purchase price payment of \$200,000 to FaceTime.
-We expect the total cost of the transaction to be less than \$400,000.
+The total acquisition costs were approximately \$394,000.
 The total acquisition cost will be amortized ratably over a period of 24 months, representing our current estimate of the term of the acquired client relationships.
-The net acquisition costs of \$369,000 are included in "Assets - Other intangibles, net" on our September 30, 2004 balance sheet.
+The net acquisition costs of \$264,000 and \$320,000 are included in "Assets - Intangibles, net" on our March 31, 2005 and December 31, 2004 balance sheets, respectively.